SlugCam/SCmesh/README.md

 ## WiFly Configuration

 These steps should get the WiFly (in particular the RN-171) ready to run this software.
+Note that a tool to send commands to multiple serial interfaces can be useful.
+One trick that can be used is tmux with connections open in all the panes of a window. `:setw synchronize-panes` will then send input to all panes.

 First connect to the WiFly using: